NjivaAndriamanga/resmobilys/README.md

 **2.1 Prepare the index_file.csv**
 To analyze your own data, you must prepare an index_file.csv containing the input data and metadata for each sample.
-Each row corresponds to one sample.
+Each row corresponds to one sample and separated by ",".

-An example file is available in the test/ directory.

 The file must include the following columns:
 - **LR_fastq**: Path to the long-read FASTQ file
-- **genome_size**: Estimated chromosome size in base pairs.
+- **chrm_size**: Estimated chromosome size in base pairs.
 If unknown, use 0.
 - **SR1** (optional): Path to the first short-read pair (R1).
 Leave empty if no short reads are available.
 - **SR2** (optional): Path to the second short-read pair (R2).
 Leave empty if no short reads are available.